You are here

 Time Program/Activity Description

-10:00AM-11:30AM Self-Portrait Exploration Reflecting on the last few days, design a self-portrait that reflect who you are, you values, passions, identity, strengths, and other identifiers that best depicts aspects of who you are as an emerging Black Creative.
+10a-11:30a Self-Portrait Image - A final refection throug art and design Reflecting on the last few days, design a self-portrait that reflects who you are, your values, passions, identity, strengths, and other identifiers that best depicts aspects of who you are as an emerging Black Creative.

-1:30PM-2:30PM Move Out and Departures Those living on campus for the fall semester will be able to remain in their assigned rooms.
+2:30p-4:00p Next Steps and Move Out Those living on campus for the fall semester will be able to remain in their assigned rooms.

 All Participants will receive the following upon successful completion of the program: